EvgenyUgolkov/8x_Super-Resolution/README.md

 To use ```--DPP``` as ```False```, your model should fit into single GPU for a particular batch size.
 In this case, if you have several available GPUs, you can run training with Distributed Data Parallel (DDP).
 To do so, keep ```--DDP ```as ```True```.

-The bottom line is, using the presented approach for different materials in different resolutions requires individual tuning to manage memory requirements and performance.
+The bottom line is, using the presented approach for different materials in different resolutions requires individual tuning of input size and model size to manage memory requirements and generating performance.

-It's recommended to use the provided environment.
+For convenience, you may use the provided environment.

 The training can be launched with the following command: